Slasher4k/aaronhatchard/_posts/2019-04-04-fairtasker-firebase-backend-part-3.md

 `<TasksLeft ... loadMore={this.loadMoreTasks}/>`

-Next we need to make the component that we can watch, we will use the [scrollmonitor-react][scrollmonitor-react]{: .white .white-hover-dots rel="nofollow"} library and the `Watch` and `ScrollContainer` HOC's to implement this.
+Next we need to make the component that we can watch, we will use the [scrollmonitor-react][scrollmonitor-react]{: .white .white-hover-dots target="_blank" } library and the `Watch` and `ScrollContainer` HOC's to implement this.

 Add the `scrollmonitor-react` package to our app `npm install scrollmonitor-react --save`